 - Contrast - The brighter the lens, the better, but too bright and you'll be feeling some gnarly ray penetration on your pupils, and you won't be diggin' it.
 Choose your lens wisely.
 The key is finding a balance, so think about how much you tend to encounter direct sunlight, as well as the terrain you usually ride.
 If you're mountain biking, and need to see every little detail for split second adjustments, a darker lens will impair your ability to do so.
 If, however, you only ride in daytime, and tend to stick to pure roads, you can probably go a bit darker.
 There's also the freedom to opt for a transition lens, which adapts to your conditions as the day rolls on and the sunlight fades.
 A rose or brown lens, like the one on the Rudy Project Stratofly will also work for a wide variety of light conditions.

 - Shape - The best cycling sunglasses will have a lot of wrap because more wrap means maximum coverage in the front, and in the peripherals.
 Just wait, that coverage is going come in handy, you'll see.
 No really, you'll see, like everything, and you'll feel much more protected.
 The more wrap, the better it is for cycling, and if you do require a prescription lens, even high prescription sunglasses, the Rudy Project Exception has got you covered.

 As athletes and riders ourselves, we understand the sunglass needs of the cycling enthusiast.
-We hope you've learned a thing or two, and we hope you'll check out our our wide variety of cycling sunglasses.
+We hope you've learned a thing or two, and we hope you'll check out our wide variety of cycling sunglasses.
+We also have more information on what to look for when buying cycling sunglasses.
 Find a pair you like, hit us up, and if you need 'em in prescription, there is no better place to get your prescription cycling glasses than SportRx!